Emtuchi/NaijaTalk/Api_Documentation.md

 ## Get User by ID
 - Method: GET
 - URL: /api/v1/users/:user_id
-- Description: Retrieves a user by their ID passed as a parameter in the url.
+- Description: Retrieves a user by their ID passed as a parameter(:user_id) in the url.
 - Request Body: None
 - Response: User object.

+## Delete User
+- method: DELETE
+- URL: /api/v1/users/:user_id
+- Description: Deletes a user by their ID passed as a parameter(:user_id) in the url.
+- Request Body: None
+- Response: Success Message or error

 # Blog Endpoints